hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 This operational mode requires additional external services, and in turn, provides a higher level of availability and failover as well as horizontal scaling.
 The requirements and instructions are outlined on the [Terraform Enterprise Active/Active page](../../../install/active-active.html).

-Active/Active on VMWare has been tested internally on ESX version <> and vCenter Server Appliance version <>.
+Active/Active on VMWare has been tested internally on ESX version 7.0.1 and vCenter Server Appliance version 7.0.2.00200.
+An example terraform configuration is available [on a website somewhere tbd](link)

 An example of a recommended setup: